Analysis of statically determinate structures;

 used, the headings at the top of the page should be modified to match the printed

-partitions, however, the remainder of the instructions apply equally to either form.
+partitions; however, the remainder of the instructions apply equally to either form.

-and if appropriate, a circle template or compass.
-The layout and appearance of your work
+straight edge and, if appropriate, a circle template or compass.
+The layout and

-should be of professional quality.
-Work no more than one problem per page.
-Do not use the
+appearance of your work should be of professional quality.
+Work on no more than

-back of a page for any reason.
-All pages should be ordered by page number and stapled.
-A
+should be ordered by page number and stapled.
+A good guide for this standard is

-good guide for this standard is to prepare each assignment as if it were to be kept on
+to prepare each assignment as if it were to be kept on file and sent to

-file and sent to prospective employers as an example of your work at University of
+prospective employers as an example of your work at the University of Memphis.

 Homework is due at the beginning of class on the due date.